Cameron Batson

-Cameron Malik Batson (born December 20, 1995) is an American football wide receiver and return specialist who is a free agent.
-He played college football at Texas Tech and was signed as an undrafted free agent by the Titans in 2018.
+Cameron Malik Batson (born December 20, 1995) is an American professional football wide receiver and return specialist.
+He played college football at Texas Tech and was signed as an undrafted free agent by the Tennessee Titans in 2018.

 Early life

 Batson was born on December 20, 1995, to Willie Batson III and Erika Batson in Oklahoma City.
 He grew up there with his twin sisters, Caira and Carmen, and attended Millwood High School, where he played quarterback on the football team.
 As a senior, Batson threw for more than 2,000 yards and rushed for more than 1,000 yards and was named the Oklahoma Gatorade Player of the Year for football and was a first-team All-State selection.
 Additionally, Batson was the valedictorian of his class at Millwood.

 College career

 Over the course of four seasons with the Red Raiders, Batson caught 157 passes for 1,499 yards and 14 touchdowns in 50 games played.
 As a senior, Batson was named honorable mention All-Big 12 after catching 59 receptions passes for 487 yards and five touchdowns, along with 14 kicks returned 308 yards and 17 punts for 91 yards.
 He was a 3-time All-Big 12 Academic Team Selection and graduated with a degree in accounting.